yashbrahmbhatt/LazyFramework/README.md

        <summary>
          <b>BasicReporter</b>
        </summary>
        A basic reporting template that uses the Orchestrator OData API to load queue data and write to an excel template.
 The template has some built in visualizations as well with a pivot table/chart.
 It uses a CRON expression argument to be able determine the reporting period, as well as a built in overload in case you want to specify the reporting range yourself.
-Lastly, it sends and email with a summary of the outcomes in an email and attaches the excel file created.
+Lastly, it sends and email with a summary of the outcomes and attaches the excel file created.
      </details>
   2. <details>
        <summary>